northle/docs/src/docs/database/schema.md

 ## Database schema

 First you should get familiar with the concept of database **schema**.
-Schema is your database representation in form of `schema.prisma` file.
-It contains data sources and table model definitions.
+Schema is a database representation in a form of `database/schema.prisma` file.
+It contains data sources definitions and model declarations.

-The default schema provided in default Northle project looks like this:
+Schema provided in a default Northle project looks like this:

 ::: code database/schema.prisma
 ```prisma